 Do we see “the signs of the times”?

 “Mark this,” Paul wrote.
 “There will be terrible times in the last days” (2 Timothy 3:1).
-And what do we see now?
+What do we see now?
 America at war.
-Shootings in our schools.
+Mass murders within our nation.
 Disasters in the weather.
 Is it all coming to a climax?
 Will World War III soon be upon us?

 We are living in the last days! – and we have been for almost 2,000 years.
 The last days, said Peter, were already here in the first century (Acts 2:16-17).
 “In these last days,” we are told in Hebrews 1:2, “God has spoken to us by his Son.”
 “The last days” began with Jesus Christ!
 When Paul told Timothy about the last days, he was not so much predicting the future as describing his own day.
 He was telling Timothy what kind of world he lived in.